Puebla–Cholula Tourist Train: Operations

 The Puebla-Cholula Tourist Train's rolling stock consisted of two three-car diesel-electric 38 m-long trains supplied by Vossloh.
 The trains have a capacity of 284 people.
-Average train speed was 30km/hr and the approximate travel time between Puebla and Cholula was 40 minutes.
+Average train speed was 30 km/h and the approximate travel time between Puebla and Cholula was 40 minutes.
 There were three daily departures from each terminal on weekdays and nine daily departures from each terminal on weekends and holidays.

-Total passengers in 2019 numbered 161,377 users.
+Total passengers in 2019 numbered 161,377.

 Operations ended on 31 December 2021 due to a lack of profitability.
+The rolling stock was transferred to the Tren Interoceánico in the states of Veracruz and Oaxaca.